 Please note that this is not intended to be an exhaustive list.
 The Nominating Committee will weigh these and other factors in order to best match candidates' strengths with particular needs of the USTA.

-TIME COMMITMENT FOR DIRECTOR AT LARGE BOARD MEMBERS
+TIME COMMITMENT FOR BOARD OF DIRECTORS AND NOMINATING COMMITTEE MEMBERS

 Being a USTA Board Member requires a significant time commitment.
 Typically this is between 40 - 55 days per year.
 Officers invest even more time.
-The time required to serve on the Nominating Committee is the length of the annual and semiannual meetings each year.
-However, in the second year of the term the commitment at the semiannual meeting will be almost two full weeks during the US Open.
+The time required to serve on the Nominating Committee includes the length of the annual and semiannual meetings each year, plus additional time between those meetings to attend to committee business and specific subcommittee assignments.
+The second year of the term requires the time to thoroughly read and review scores of application submissions; conduct interviews during the annual meeting; and, during the USTA Semiannual Meeting and the US Open, devote nearly two weeks to interviewing candidates in New York, culminating with the notification of all candidates at the completion of the US Open.

 VERIFICATION OF APPLICATION DATA

-Although we are not accepting letters of recommendation, we may potentially seek feedback from people familiar with an applicant's performance in the roles listed on the application.
+Although the Nominating Committee does not accept letters of recommendation, it may potentially seek feedback from people familiar with an applicant's performance in the roles listed on the application.

 If you have questions or need assistance, please contact:

-Scott Steinberg, Nominating Committee Chair at email@example.com or
+Laura Canfield, Nominating Committee Chair, at email@example.com or